IHG Logo

 The IHG Hotels and Resorts logo reflects the elegance and professionalism that befit one of the largest global hotel operators.
 The updated design embodies modernity and simplicity.

 Below is the inscription “Hotels & Resorts,” rendered in a restrained and elegant style.
 This text harmoniously complements the overall visual identity, giving it a sense of completeness and compactness.
-This design approach symbolizes the variety of services IHG offers and their high quality.
+This design approach symbolizes the variety of services IHG offers and its high quality.

 The color scheme is black and white, symbolizing classic style and consistency while emphasizing the brand’s reliability and solidity.
 The simplicity and minimalism in color use enhance trust and confidence, which are essential in the hotel industry.